-Previously we have driven servo and DC motor using this simple Arduino motor shield.
-And we saw how it is easy to interface these motors and write code.
-This time we get to real business – stepper motor control.
-This is, what usually motor shields are used for.
-Stepper motors are more complex devices that require some knowledge.
+Previously we have driven servo and DC motor using an Arduino motor shield.
+It is easy to interface these motors and write the code.
+This time we get to the stepper motor control and discover the full potential of motor shield.
+Stepper motors are more complex devices than servos or DC and require some knowledge before running them.
 You cannot expect to plug some voltage and see it spinning.
-Their purpose is stepping, that gives precise control of how much motor is turning.
+Their primary purpose is precise stepping that gives control of how much motor is turning.
 You can find stepper motor in any printer which feeds paper incrementally – and this is where you can get one.
 Disk drives are another great source to scavenge.
-We won’t get into stepper motor working theory take a peak on types and working principles before try to run one.
+We will not get into stepper motor working theory.
+Do your research before trying to run one.

 This is a continuation of the previous post where we have tried to run a servo using arduino motor shield.
 This was a simple task to do with the Arduino Servo library.
 Today we are going to push things a bit forward and drive DC motor using the same motor shield.
 This motor shield is capable of running small DC motors that require less than 0.6A of current and operating voltage is less than 25V.
 In my drawer, I found a small 12V motor which will fit for this demo.
 Before we begin programming, we need to connect the motor to the Board.
 We are going to use M1 connector.: Since the motor requires a 12V power supply, we are going to use an external power supply.
 It can be connected to the External power screw terminal.
 Be sure to remove the jumper as well.